 We will start with me sharing some images, fabrics and prints of India, I will explain the process of hand carving these blocks, which are carved by skilled craftsmen, mainly in the area around Jaipur and the different ways the blocks are used in Rajasthan and Gujarat.
 I will demonstrate the technique of applying textile paint and explain how to produce a good image on different surfaces, how to combine colours and designs and how to create repeat patterns.

 You will then print tissue, papers and card using a variety of blocks, these papers are perfect for wrapping paper, gift tags and cards, you will be encouraged to try different colours, experiment with repeat patterns and combine designs to achieve a unique print.

-After lunch we will look at the different designs and you will choose your favourite blocks to work with for the afternoon to print fabric, starting with calico, then choosing a tea towel, napkins or cotton bag.
+In the afternoon we will look at the different designs and you will choose your favourite blocks to work with to print fabric, starting with calico, then choosing a tea towel, napkins or cotton bag.
 Linen fabric will be available to buy if you would like to print pieces suitable to make a cushion or bag.

 Clare is a Textile Designer /Maker and an experienced teacher, inspired by and printed from nature, her vibrant printed textiles are created for bespoke commissions and special projects as well as unique garments, accessories and interiors.
 Combining sublimation, screen print, thermofax and block prints she creates multi-layered designs that reflect the Cotswold countryside.
 Travels in India and a growing collection of hand-carved Indian printing blocks have inspired her interest in Indian Block Printing and she delivers workshops and talks on this traditional craft.
 Living in Oxfordshire for many years regular visits to the Ashmolean and Pitt Rivers Museums gave a fascinating insight into World Textiles.